Kevoyuan/tradingagents-ui/README.md

 Browse Reports shows embedded HTML by default, so you do not need a separate browser window.

+Embedded HTML rendering is local-only.
+It uses the saved Markdown report and does not call an LLM or spend API tokens.

 You can:

 - Select a report, switch HTML/Markdown, and copy Markdown from one toolbar